thliebig/openEMS-Project/doc-src/concepts/bc.rst

 #. **Mur's Boundary Condition (MUR)**.
 This is a
-   first-generation boundary condition purely defined by differential equations, originally invented by Gerrit Mur in the 1980s.
-It has a moderate computational overhead, but it works only if the EM wave is traveling at a direction orthogonal to the boundary, with a well-defined phase velocity.
-Thus, reflections may cause errors if strong radiation exists due to imperfect absorption, or if Mur's phase velocity parameter differs from the actual EM wave.
+   first-generation boundary condition purely defined by differential equations, originally invented by Gerrit Mur in the 1980s, with a moderate computational overhead.
+It works optimally when the EM wave is traveling at a direction orthogonal to the boundary, at a known phase velocity.
+However, it's less effective if a wave's incident angle is oblique, or if the boundary's phase velocity parameter differs from the actual EM wave.
+Imperfect absorption contributes to simulation errors.

    .. seealso::

-      By default, Mur's phase velocity parameter is set to the speed of light.
+      By default, Mur's phase velocity parameter is set to the speed of light in free space.
 It may be adjusted via :func:`SetBoundaryCond`'s optional argument ``MUR_PhaseVelocity``.
       For Python, this API is currently unimplemented.

 #. **Perfectly Matched Layer (PML)**.
 This is the
    second-generation boundary condition proposed in the 1990s, modeling